Australian Order of Battle for Vietnam 1962-1972

 Training Team Vietnam, which arrived in Saigon on 3 Aug 62.

-For the next 10 years members were rotated through the team for a
+For the next 10 years members were rotated through the team for

-team was located there.
+72 the entire team was located there.

 The Primary role of the team was to provide training to the